 Try to keep the conversation flowing - try to appear relaxed, enthusiastic and determined – all at the same time!!

 When you participate in one of my interview coaching sessions we will practice questions and answers similar to the ones below.

-- What is your biggest weakness? – The key to answering negative questions is to give them a positive spin – e.g., I’m a bit of a perfectionist – I’m committed to doing the job well.- I was not great at delegating, but now I’ve learnt to because……
+What is your biggest weakness? – The key to answering negative questions is to give them a positive spin – e.g., I’m a bit of a perfectionist – I’m committed to doing the job well.- I was not great at delegating, but now I’ve learned to because……

 (Interview Coaching Part 2 will cover interview questions for specific competencies and examples of how you might go about answering them)